Robin Liu

 prof_pic.jpg

-My research involves developing statistical methods for high-dimensional multivariate data.
+I hold a PhD from UC Santa Barbara’s department of Statistics and Applied Probability.
+My academic work involves developing statistical methods for high-dimensional multivariate data.
 I have worked on covariance estimation, graphical models, and change point detection with applications ranging from genomics and neuroscience to econometrics.

 My legal name is spelled with a “u” as in “Ruobin”, but it is still pronounced “Robin”.